rscherrer/resume/README.md

 ## Other research

-- Sexual selection and the rapid evolution of plumage coloration upon speciation: a study of birds of paradise (Paradisaeidae).
-MSc thesis (2017).
+- MSc thesis.
+Sexual selection and the rapid evolution of plumage coloration upon speciation: a study of birds of paradise (Paradisaeidae).
+(2017).
 Department of Evolutionary Biology, Uppsala University, Uppsala, Sweden.
 Supervised by Dr. Melanie J. Monroe.

-- Adaptive divergence of a sexual trait in a Caribbean lizard.
-MSc thesis (2016).
+- MSc thesis.
+Adaptive divergence of a sexual trait in a Caribbean lizard.
+(2016).
 Department of Organismic and Evolutionary Biology, Harvard University, Cambridge, MA, USA.
 Supervised by Dr. Anthony J. Geneva, Dr. Colin M. Donihue and Prof. Dr. Jonathan B. Losos.

-- Gene expression divergence between populations and sexes in *Drosophila melanogaster*.
-MSc project (2016).
+- MSc project.
+Gene expression divergence between populations and sexes in *Drosophila melanogaster*.
+(2016).
 Department of Evolutionary Biology, Ludwig Maximilian University, Munich, Germany.
 Supervised by Prof. Dr. John Parsch.

-- Tree imbalance under the Protracted Birth Death model of speciation.
-MSc project (2015).
+- MSc project.
+Tree imbalance under the Protracted Birth Death model of speciation.
+(2015).
 Department of Theoretical Research in Evolutionary Life Sciences, Groningen Institute for Evolutionary Life Sciences, University of Groningen, Groningen, the Netherlands.
 Supervised by Prof. Dr. Rampal S. Etienne.

-- Skeletal development and evolution of developmental genes in the Cuban gar (*Atractosteus tristoechus*).
-MSc project (2015).
+- MSc project.
+Skeletal development and evolution of developmental genes in the Cuban gar (*Atractosteus tristoechus*).
+(2015).
 In French.
 Institut des Sciences de l'Evolution de Montpellier, University of Montpellier, Montpellier, France.
 Supervised by Dr. Melanie Debiais-Thibaud.

 ## Conferences